ckeditor/ckeditor4-docs/docs/guide/dev/features/autocomplete/README.md

 * A text test callback.
 * A data callback.

 They are required to setup autocomplete instance which will be immediately attached into editor after its creation.

-Lets configure autocomplete plugin for simple list of GitHub tickets.
 Autocomplete can be configured by [`configDefinition`](https://docs.ckeditor.com/ckeditor4/docs/#!/api/CKEDITOR_plugins_autocomplete.configDefition) object passed into autocomplete constructor.

 ```javascript
 // We will update this object during this guide.